The all-purpose 2022 Steely Dan thread

 I guess I didn't pay much attention to the date, but while checking on the preorder status of some upcoming SACDs, I noticed that Universal released a 50th anniversary reissue of Steely Dan's first album, Can't Buy A Thrill.

 1668819691146.pngApparently you can buy a thrill as a high-res set of files from Universal, or a vinyl pressing.
-But given's Universal's propensity to, as the old saying goes, fark up a one-car funeral, I wouldn't touch that vinyl reissue even if it were a freebie.
-Well OK, maybe.
-I've always wanted to make one of those old record potato chip bowls.
+But given's Universal's propensity to, as the old saying goes, fark up a one-car funeral, I am a bit wary at the moment of trying one of their pressings.

 50 years.
 I feel old.
 Older.